Riga Metro: Criticism

 Objections against the Riga metro began to be raised as the final design proposal was being finalised.
 The most pressing concerns, raised by the local scientific community, regarded the usefulness and effectiveness of such a massive and challenging project.
 They argued that the project would bring more harm than benefits to the city, as the ground waters in Riga are very high with migrating currents, and, as a result, nobody could tell where they would be after a decade.
 If ground waters were to flow across metro lines, the metro system would get flooded.
 However, this same argument did not prevent the construction of a metro in Leningrad (now St. Petersburg), which has similar geological features to Riga.
 As perestroika began to become established in the Soviet Union, the local press became filled with geologic and geodesic articles and how these issues could affect a potential metro in the city.

-In addition to concerns about potential flooding, the project's authors were also blamed for having planned stations at inconvenient locations, and that the idea itself of a metro was becoming outmoded.
+In addition to concerns about potential flooding, the project's authors were also blamed for having planned stations at inconvenient locations, and metro technology - as becoming outmoded.
 After these arguments were evaluated and dismissed, the autochthonous population of Latvia began protesting against another likely wave of migration of Slavs into Riga as the construction would attract another tens of thousands of workers from other Soviet republics to the city where the share of Latvians had fallen from more than 60% in the 1930s to less than 36% in the 1980s.
 It was said that such a new wave of migration would pose an even larger threat to the identity of Latvia, where the share of Latvians fell in the late 1980s to just 52%, and to the Latvian language.